ibm-cloud-docs/openwhisk/prep.md

 {: #packaging_docker_skeleton}
 When to use this method:

 Your app requires dependencies that are not included with the base {{site.data.keyword.openwhisk_short}} [Python runtime](/docs/openwhisk?topic=openwhisk-runtimes#openwhisk_ref_python_environments) and your app code, even when compressed into a .zip is still larger than 48 MB.
-If this is the case, you can install those dependencies into a custom Docker image and include your app code in the `action/exec` folder of the Docker skeleton.
-You can then specify your custom Docker image when you deploy you app in {{site.data.keyword.openwhisk_short}}.
-During deployment, you do not need to specify for you app code.
+If so, you can install those dependencies into a custom Docker image and include your app code in the `action/exec` folder of the Docker skeleton.
+You can then specify your custom Docker image when you deploy your app in {{site.data.keyword.openwhisk_short}}.
+During deployment, you do not need to specify for your app code.
 Note that only public Docker images are supported.

 **Example command**